 Digital marketing has proven to be most successful to date in creating awareness and educating customers about JaSure.
 Our digital marketing campaigns are deliberately designed to not look like insurance ads.
-The core message appeals to the lifestyle activities of our customers and the gear (that enables these activities) they want to protect; and we wrap the core message in fresh, eye-catching creative.
+The core message appeals to the lifestyle activities of our customers and the gear (that enables these activities)

 6. Describe your most exciting entrepreneurial moment.

 I received a call from Santam to let us know they are keen to back our business.
 Most exciting entrepreneurial moment – yes.
 And a game-changing one.
 Through this partnership with Santam as investor and underwriter, we are in a position to scale our digital on-demand insurance business in South Africa and beyond borders.

 Tell us about your biggest mistake, and what you’ve learnt from it?